klmnden/azure-docs.tr-tr/articles/storage/common/storage-redundancy-lrs.md

 ---
-title: Azure storage'da düşük maliyetli artıklık için yerel olarak yedekli depolama (LRS) | Microsoft Docs
+title: Locally-redundant storage (LRS) for low-cost redundancy in Azure Storage | Microsoft Docs
-description: Varsayılan olarak, yeni Azure depolama hesapları için çoğaltma yerel olarak yedekli depolama (LRS) kullanın.
-LRS, çoğaltma için ucuz seçeneğidir.
-Veri merkezindeki donanım arızalarına karşı ancak olmayan datacenter düzeyi afetler karşı korur.
+description: By default, new Azure storage accounts use locally-redundant storage (LRS) for replication.
+LRS is the least expensive option for replication.
+It protects against hardware failures in the datacenter, but not against datacenter-level disasters.
 services: storage
 author: tolandmike
 manager: jeconnoc